stellic/interview-lead-backend-anand/README.md

-# Interview for Appointment Scheduling
+# Interview solution for Appointment Scheduling

-## Run using Codespace

-Feel free to run the project inside of Github Codespace which sets up all the dependencies in a VSCode dev container:

-1. `Code` -> `Codespaces` -> `New with options...`
-2. Select the branch you want to use
-3. Choose `Python 3, Django, Node.js LTS, React Router, and PostgreSQ` for `Dev container configuration`
-4. `Create codespace`
-5. Wait for the space to spin up. use it in the web version of VSCode or in your local VSCode.
+## About the solution

+This solution is a simple Django application that allows users to book and cancel appointments.
+The Frontend is a React App that allows a user to view the calendar and book/cancel appointments.
+The backend is a Django application that allows a user to create, read, update and delete appointments.

 ## Run the backend

 The backend is a standard Django application, and may be run with the standard Django `manage.py` script as follows:

 ```
 cd python-django/interview_calendar/